qbroker/nwSaver/README.md

 4. Unzip the downloaded nwTWcSaver-master.zip
 5. Copy package.json from nwTWcSaver-master to xxx/nwjs-sdk-v0.38.1-linux-x64
 6. Create a folder named data in xxx/nwjs-sdk-v0.38.1-linux-x64, so you get xxx/nwjs-sdk-v0.38.1-linux-x64/data
-7. Copy nwSaver.html and nwTWcSaver.js from nwTWcSaver-master to xxx/nwjs-sdk-v0.38.1-linux-x64/data
+7. Copy nwSaver.html from nwTWcSaver-master to xxx/nwjs-sdk-v0.38.1-linux-x64/data
 8. On Linux execute nw in the folder xxx/nwjs-sdk-v0.38.1-linux-x64
 9. On Windows execute nw.exe in the folder xxx/nwjs-sdk-v0.38.1-linux-x64
 10. nw.js should start and give you TWc